hashicorp/katakoda/terraform-custom-provider-workshop/verify-hashicups-order.md

 `cd ~/terraform-provider-hashicups/examples/`{{execute T2}}

 Initialize your Terraform workspace.
-This downloads all providers listed in the `required_providers` argument in `examples/main.tf`{{open}}.
+This downloads all providers listed in the `required_providers` argument in `examples/terraform.tf`{{open}}.

 `terraform init`{{execute T2}}

 ### Create order

 Now that you have initialized your Terraform workspace, create an order using the provider.
-The `main.tf` file should already contain an example configuration to create a new order.
+The `order.tf` file should already contain an example configuration to create a new order.

 `terraform apply`{{execute T2}}